NASA-AMMOS/aerie/docs/source/user-guide/mission-modeler-guide/activity-mappers/activity-mapper-interface.rst

 The ``getParameters()`` method returns a ``Map<String, ValueSchema>``.
 In this map should be a key for every parameter, with a ``ValueSchema`` describing the structure of that parameter.
-See our `Value Schema documentation <../../custom-value-types/value-schema-basics>`__ for more information on creating value schemas.
+See our :doc:`Value Schema documentation <../custom-value-types/value-schema-basics>` for more information on creating value schemas.

 Generated Activity Mappers